|Infectious Diseases Summit|

 Anti-Infectives Partnering & Deal-Making

-The Summit begins with the Plenary Session: Rapidly Emerging Global Health Threats and disperses into the following three conferences:
+The Summit begins with the Plenary Session on Responding to Emerging Infectious Diseases on the Global Stage and disperses into the following three conferences:

 - Next-Generation Vaccine Technologies